 How to Stop Cookie Popups Permanently?

 For many purposes, I have to visit so many sites.
-Every time when I entered into the site this cookie consent distract me.
+Every time when I entered the site this cookie consent distract me.
 Most of the sites are using a large scale of a banner to notify me.
 Some of them don’t provide us to decline the consent.
 A few of them are so mean they can’t allow me to read the content without accepting the consent.
 I googled so many times to find possible automated solutions for it but every time Google disappoints me.
 Then I came up with a simple trick, I just inspect the elements from the browser and delete the CSS Code of the Cookie popups to get rid of the cookie consent and read the article and left the site.
 But the problem is that while I have to reload the page the consent popup becomes alive again.
 Ahh.
 I need a permanent solution.
 Because I need to pay visits to those sites on a regular basis because of their quality content.
 Maybe you also faced the same problem.

 Stopping Cookie Popups Step by Step Guideline